songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 {% endhighlight %}

-Then use the function `glmulti` in the `glmulti` package to choose the 'best ' model whose AIC is the smallest.
-Because I have four parameters, so totally have 2^4=16 candidate model (**excluding the interaction effect between island attributs**).
+Then use the function `glmulti` in the `glmulti` package to check the 'best ' model whose AIC is smallest.
+Because I have four parameters, so totally have 2^4=16 candidate models.
+Here, the interaction effects between island attributes were not accounted.

 {% highlight r %}